 Anse Georgette is outstandingly beautiful.
 It’s quiet and hidden away in the grounds of the Constance Lemuria resort which remain empty, untouched and a wonderful shade of blue.
 What makes it so unique is that there isn’t a single rock or piece of coral in the bay, allowing the white sands on the sea bed to create a wonderful turquoise colored water that is unblemished.
 It is the most attractive beach on the island – but it is unsafe to swim due to strong waves and currents that threaten to pull you out to sea.

 Anse Lazio is possibly the most beautiful beach you will set eyes upon.
 With half a mile of perfect, fine white sands and gorgeous turquoise waters that are so clear you can watch the fish swim around you, it’s no surprise Anse Lazio is frequently called ‘the best beach in the world’.
 It’s easiest to reach the beach by car.
-This beach is well worth the visit with views that take your breath away and good swimming for much of the year.
 There’s no doubt that Anse Lazio deserves its reputation, but its fame has lead to great popularity.
-The beach can be full of people, tour groups and day trippers from Mahe.
-The only way to avoid this is to try and time your visit right, getting here early in the morning.
+To avoid the crowds, time your visit right and get here early in the morning.

 Fantastic tours with a maximum of 8 participants or romantic private charter.
 BBQ with fresh fish , chicken, sausages and delicious salads.
 Guided excursions.
-For more information call 248 2 595 171, or visit them on the web at Ziblo Boat Tour.
+Telephone: 248 2 595 171 Web: Ziblo Boat Charters

 Dive center on Praslin Island (at the Hotel Paradise Sun) for certificated divers and for beginners.
 Everyday fun dives, discover scuba diving, PADI certifications and on request half day snorkeling trip.
 They also offer private boat rental for snorkeling and diving.
-For more information call 258 4 232 282, or visit them on the web at Whitetip Divers.
+Telephone: 258 4 232 282 Web: Whitetip Divers.

 Sagittarius Taxi Boat Excursions